asadalinoor/IML-Project-/README.md

   Firstly i will tell you how to load dataset, and how to run dataset.
   For loading the data, first we import pnadas library. import pandas as pd
-  Now, we read the data from csv file data = pd.read_csv('RealEstate.csv') now display data. data.head()
+  Now, we read the data from csv file. data = pd.read_csv('RealEstate.csv') now display data. data.head()